 Since 2008, the value of property in Israel has increased at an average rate of 10% per year, a high return on investment relative to the low level of risk.
 Between 2007 and 2015, apartment prices rose by about 100%.
 Over the past five years, the government has made concerted efforts to curb the rise in prices by significantly increasing purchase taxes, among other measures.
 Nevertheless, prices have continued to rise, albeit at a slower pace.

-Over the past year, against the backdrop of the economic crisis caused by Covid-19, the government has canceled the purchase tax increase and the subsidized housing program for first-time buyers.
+Over the past year, against the backdrop of the economic crisis caused by COVID-19, the government has canceled the purchase tax increase and the subsidized housing program for first-time buyers.
 These measures are expected to allow the prices to continue to rise, although this will probably not happen in the immediate future, while the Israeli economy is still reeling from the effects of the pandemic.
 However, according to various estimates, including that of the Bank of Israel, prices are expected to rise again in the long term.

 2. Landlords can depend on steady yields from their investments through rental income

 In general, the rental market in Israel, which relies heavily on private apartment owners, is considered to be a strong and stable market.
 Along with purchase prices, rent has also risen steadily over the past 13 years.
-While this trend has briefly paused over the past six months as homeowners have been more flexible due to the economic effects of Covid-19, landlords still have almost full occupancy of their rental apartments, and it is rare to come across an empty unit without demand.
+While this trend has briefly paused over the past six months as homeowners have been more flexible due to the economic effects of COVID-19, landlords still have almost full occupancy of their rental apartments, and it is rare to come across an empty unit without demand.

 The cost of homes in Israel is relatively high, especially in the two main areas of demand – Tel Aviv and its surrounding cities (known as “Gush Dan”) in central Israel; and Jerusalem.
 In these areas, the yields on rental property are not particularly high, however, in the peripheral areas, where more affordable housing can be found, it is possible to reach yield levels of 5% or more.

-Those looking to purchase a home in Israel as an investment must decide on which parameters to base their decision.
+Those looking to purchase a home in Israel as an investment must decide on which parameters to base their decision on.
 If the goal is capital gains from the increase in property value, then the areas of high demand in central Israel are probably a better route.
 If buyers are looking for a stable return from rental income, then investing in peripheral areas makes more sense.

 3. Buying property in Israel is an excellent way to diversify your investment portfolio and reduce risk

 Intelligent investors are careful not to put all their eggs into one basket.
-Focusing on one commodity, whether it is stocks, gold or real estate, exposes investors to too much risk in the event of a crisis in that particular industry.
+Focusing on one commodity, whether it is stocks, gold, or real estate, exposes investors to too much risk in the event of a crisis in that particular industry.
 This approach is even more important today, as the global economy faces a severe economic crisis.

-Beyond real estate being a solid investment in and of itself, a home in Israel benefits from the unique characteristics of the Israeli market.
+Beyond real estate is a solid investment in and of itself, a home in Israel benefits from the unique characteristics of the Israeli market.
 With a population increase of 2% per year, one of the highest in the Western world, the Israeli real estate market maintains a very high level of demand.
 Because of the small size of the country and the limited amount of land zoned for residential construction, apartments in Israel are a commodity with constantly increasing value.
 Investing in residential real estate in Israel is a simple way to reduce risk in your investment portfolio.

 4. Owning property in Israel is an important safety net in the shadow of rising global anti-Semitism, political unrest, and financial stress

-Even before the outbreak of Covid-19, anti-Semitism was growing steadily throughout Europe and North America, appearing in ways not seen in the western world since before World War II.
+Even before the outbreak of COVID-19, anti-Semitism was growing steadily throughout Europe and North America, appearing in ways not seen in the Western world since before World War II.
 Terrorist attacks in synagogues, kosher delicacies, and Jewish schools became more and more common, and anti-Semitic sentiments that people previously kept to themselves were suddenly expressed publicly at demonstrations and in the press.

 5. Israel is the ideal location for a summer, holiday, or retirement home

 Owning a home in Israel can be an enjoyable and worthwhile investment, even if it will not serve as a primary place of residence.
-An apartment near the beach is perfect for family vacations, while nothing compares to having your own place in the Holy Land for the High Holidays, Passover or Shavuot.
+An apartment near the beach is perfect for family vacations, while nothing compares to having your place in the Holy Land for the High Holidays, Passover, or Shavuot.

 For those who have always dreamed of making Aliyah, COVID-19 has taught us that we are not as dependent on the physical workplace as we previously thought, and many can continue their jobs working remotely, even from Israel.
 For those whose business or family obligations keep them elsewhere, buying a home in Israel is one way to take a step toward realizing the dream, even if the benefits are only reaped after retirement or enjoyed by future generations.